Robert Charles Zaehner: Monism, e.g., Vedanta

 In non-dualist Vedanta, the Hindu mystic would understand reality as nothing but the Divine Unity, inclusive of the mystic subject herself.
 A special, awesome, impersonal Presence may be experienced as universal totality.
 The persistent Hindu, after years of prescriptive discipline to purge her soul, may discover an inner stream of Being, the Brahman, in which she herself is encompassed like wet in the sea.
 Such a transformative consciousness of spiritual energy emits eternities of bliss.

 What is called 'nature' (prakriti in Samkhya), philosophically, does not exist, according to the Advaita Vedanta of Sankara (c.
 7th century).
 The objective 'other' is ultimately an illusion or maya.
 A realized person's antaratma or inner self is directly identical with the paramatma, the Supreme Soul or Brahman.
-As the Upanishads states to the seeker, "thou art that", Tat Tvam Asi, i.e., the personal atma is the divine Atma.
+As the Upanishads state to the seeker, "thou art that", Tat Tvam Asi, i.e., the personal atma is the divine Atma.
 What Samkhya darsana mistakes for an isolated purusa (self) is really the Brahman: the whole of the universe; all else is illusion.
 Brahma is being, consciousness, bliss.

 Zaehner's typology often focused for comparative articulation on some Hindu forms of mysticism, i.e., the Astika of the dualist Samkhya and of the non-dualist Vedanta, and Sankara versus Ramanuja distinctions.
 Not addressed independently in this context were other forms of mysticism, e.g., the Theravada, the Mahayana, Chan Buddhism.

 The non-dualist finds a complete unity within a subjective sovereignty: ultimately absorption in a numinous presence, the absolute.
 Constituted is a meditative perception of an all-encompassing "we" absent any hint of "they".
 Au contraire the Samkhya dualist understands that in his transcendent meditation he will begin to perceive his own emergent Self as an isolated purusa, in process of being purified from enmeshment in a nonetheless existing 'objective' prakrti.
 Despite the profound difference, Zaehner understands each as in some sense acquired in isolation.
 The two direct mystical experiences as found in Hindu literature Zaehner endeavors to present competently, as well as to introduce the framing theological filters used for explanation.